atline/docker-lava-slave/README.md

 Currently, it just supports android & linux, we separate the solutions just because the way to configure containers may varies from a variety of situations to situations.

-#### a) Solution for android:

 * _Main extension:_

-    For android, as lxc cannot run inside docker, so lxc-mocker is used in official slave image to simulate lxc.
-As a result, lxc no longer play the role to separate the environment for different devices, so we have to use multiple docker containers to simulate the case.

-    That means, for every single docker container, just one device could be linked into one container. **Don't** try to link more than one device to per container, it will make actions(e.g. apt) which in the past separated by lxc conflict with each other if multiple jobs were triggered.

-    At last, an enhanced `lava_lxc_device_add.py` had to be added to image to make device dynamic been seen in different docker container, otherwise adb in one container may grab all android devices for other containers.
+    * Enable tftp & nfs in container, this makes linux test out of box for use.
+    * Enable udev in container, this makes android test out of box for use.
+    * Others misc.

 * _Limit:_

-  * Can no longer specify android host operation's environment, adb operation will be run in docker debian container.

   * Cannot use host's adb daemon together with this solution.

-  * Cannot add more than one device to one container, that means in one physical machine, we need multiple containers together to support multiple devices.

-    Sample architecture like follows:

-        Physical Machine -> LAVA Container 1 -> Android device 1
-                         -> LAVA Container 2 -> Android device 2
-                         -> ...              -> ...
-                         -> LAVA Container N -> Android device N

-#### b) Solution for linux:

-* _Main extension:_

-    For linux, we mainly enable tftp & nfs in container, this makes the linux docker image out of box for use.

-* _Limit:_

-    This solution share the network namespace of host, this is because if we use the default docker0 bridge, the container's ip will be an internal ip which cannot not be connected by device when DUT do tftp & nfs operation.
+  * This solution share the network namespace of host, this is because if we use the default docker0 bridge, the container's ip will be an internal ip which cannot not be connected by device when DUT do tftp & nfs operation.
 So, we choose to share host's network namespace.

     As a result, **only** one linux container could be active at the same time on physical machine.
 Meanwhile, the `slave control script` will automatically close host's tftp & nfs for you when start linux container.

     Sample architecture like follows:

-        Physical Machine -> LAVA Container -> Linux device 1
+        Physical Machine -> LAVA Container -> Device 1
-                                           -> Linux device 2
+                                           -> Device 2
                                            -> ...
-                                           -> Linux device N
+                                           -> Device N

 ## Prerequisites